TMNT Shellraiser

-The TMNT Shellraiser is a steel indoor roller coaster at Nickelodeon Universe amusement park, within the American Dream Meadowlands shopping and entertainment complex, at the Meadowlands Sports Complex in East Rutherford, New Jersey, United States.
-The roller coaster is a Euro-Fighter model manufactured by Gerstlauer, and themed to the Teenage Mutant Ninja Turtles (TMNT).
-It is the steepest roller coaster in the world with a vertical drop of 121.5 degrees.
-The TMNT Shellraiser has the exact same layout as Takabisha at Fuji-Q Highland in Japan, the previous record holder for world's steepest roller coaster.
+TMNT Shellraiser is a steel indoor roller coaster at Nickelodeon Universe amusement park, within the American Dream mall, in East Rutherford, New Jersey, United States.
+The roller coaster is a Euro-Fighter model manufactured by Gerstlauer, and is themed to the 2012 Teenage Mutant Ninja Turtles television series.
+It is the steepest roller coaster in the world, with a vertical drop of 121.5 degrees.

 History

-In September 2016, officials at the long-delayed American Dream Meadowlands shopping mall announced that the Nickelodeon Universe theme park would be built inside the mall.
+In September 2016, officials at the long-delayed American Dream shopping mall announced that the Nickelodeon Universe theme park would be built inside the mall.
 Details about the park's coasters, including a Gerstlauer Euro-Fighter with the world's steepest drop, were revealed in December 2017.
 According to the mall's attractions director, Jeff Davis, the Euro-Fighter design was chosen because it would "break a world record [...] to claim the steepest coaster in the world", and that he "anticipate[d] up to 50 percent" of residents in the New York metropolitan area to ride the coaster.
 Vertical construction of the attraction officially began in early 2018.
 The names for the TMNT Shellraiser and three other coasters were first announced by Nickelodeon Universe representatives at American Coaster Enthusiasts' February 2019 "EastCoaster" summit.
 At that point, construction on the coaster was well underway.
 Ride testing began in April 2019.

-The TMNT Shellraiser soft-opened October 25, 2019, as part of the opening of the first attractions at Nickelodeon Universe in American Dream Meadowlands.
+The TMNT Shellraiser soft-opened October 25, 2019, as part of the opening of the first attractions at Nickelodeon Universe in American Dream.
 The ride was temporarily closed after its soft opening because it did not have a permit to operate.

+The ride was closed between January 9, 2024 and September 17, 2025.

 Ride experience

-TMNT Shellraiser is located entirely inside the structure of American Dream Meadowlands.
-The train leaves the station and then immediately enters a slow heartline roll.
-Afterward, it is propelled by linear motors from a standstill to 62.1 mph in two seconds.
+TMNT Shellraiser is located entirely inside the structure of American Dream.
+Upon leaving the station, the train immediately enters a slow heartline roll.
+It is then propelled by linear motors from a standstill to 62.1 mph in two seconds.
 The train ascends from the launched track section into a 125 ft tall corkscrew.
 Immediately afterward, the coaster enters a banana roll inversion, a second corkscrew, and an airtime hill.
 The train ascends onto a set of block brakes, slowing the train down before it makes a U-turn to the right and ascends the 141 ft vertical chain lift hill.
 Once at the top, the car is held by a brake before entering the 121.5°, 141 ft beyond-vertical drop.
-Once the car is released from the top of the hill, it enters a dive loop, an inline loop, and an Immelmann loop, before hitting the final brake run and returning to the station.
+Once the car is released from the top of the hill, it traverses a dive loop, an inline loop, and an Immelmann loop, before hitting the final brake run and returning to the station.